-Each of the Retiring Directors has no relationship, whether familial, business, financial, employment or otherwise, with the Company, its related corporations, substantial shareholders, or any officers, which could interfere or be perceived to interfere with his/her independent judgment, and would therefore satisfy the Listing Manual and the Code's requirements for independence should their continued appointment as Independent Directors be approved by shareholders at the forthcoming AGM through the Two-Tier Voting process.
+Mr Yan Tang Feng has no relationship, whether familial, business, financial, employment or otherwise, with the Company, its related corporations, substantial shareholders, or any officers, which could interfere or be perceived to interfere with his independent judgment.

-The Board (save for the Retiring Directors who had abstained from the deliberation process in respect of their own re-election and continued appointment) has accepted the NC's recommendation and proposes that the Retiring Directors be re-elected at the forthcoming AGM.
+The Board (save for the Retiring Directors who had abstained from the deliberation process in respect of their own re-election) has accepted the NC's recommendation and proposes that the Retiring Directors be re-elected at the forthcoming AGM.

-Please refer to the explanatory notes to the Notice of the AGM dated 8 April 2021 and pages 115 to 122 of this Annual Report for the additional information in respect of the Retiring Directors seeking re-election and continued appointment at the forthcoming AGM pursuant to Rule 720(6) of the Listing Manual read with Appendix 7.4.1 of the Listing Manual.
+Please refer to the explanatory notes to the Notice of the AGM dated 13 April 2022 and pages 120 to 126 of this Annual Report for the additional information in respect of the Retiring Directors seeking re-election at the forthcoming AGM pursuant to Rule 720(6) of the Listing Manual read with Appendix 7.4.1 of the Listing Manual.